mothur/mothur.github.io/_wiki/pyrosequences_from_deep_anoxic_cenotes.md

 ### Alignment

 I then attempted to align my sequences to the SILVA sequence space.
-Specifically, I used Pat\'s [ silva reference alignment](https://mothur.s3.us-east-2.amazonaws.com/wiki/silva.alignment.zip) as my template.
+Specifically, I used Pat's [ silva reference alignment](https://mothur.s3.us-east-2.amazonaws.com/wiki/silva.alignment.zip) as my template.
 The metadata included in the fasta file title line will throw mothur off.
 It needs to be stripped off so only the name field remains.
 Here is a